 You can find more information about what to expect during this workshop below.
-However, to give you the opportunity to capture the best images possible, this itinerary will be kept flexible.
+However, to give you the opportunity to capture the best images possible, the itinerary will be flexible.

-Our Photo Guides will monitor weather forecasts, road conditions, northern lights, and any other factors and plan the days to optimize shooting conditions.
+Our Photo Guides will monitor weather forecasts, road conditions, and other factors and plan the days to optimize shooting conditions.

 Our goal is to put you in the best locations at the right time with the best light so you can capture fantastic images.